rob-moss/demoapps/README.md

 # SMM exposed services

-When runing a Service Mesh Demo
+When runing a Service Mesh Demo, deploy these applications which are deployed with a ClusterIP service and use SMM's traffic management and service exposure to use these web applications

 ### Online Botique single cluster
 ```
 kubectl create ns onlinebotique
 smm sp ai on onlinebotique
 kubectl -n onlinebotique apply -f https://raw.githubusercontent.com/rob-moss/demoapps/main/onlinebotique/kubernetes-manifests.yaml
+kubectl -n onlinebotique delete svc frontend-external
 ```

 ### Online botique multi-cluster